 All Students: Satisfactory academic progress is comprised of three areas as required by federal regulations.
-A student must complete their degree within a specified period that does not exceed 150% of the published length of the program, demonstrate they are making progress towards the completion of their degree by successfully completing 67% percent of all attempted courses, and maintain a cumulative 1.67 GPA for Undergraduate students.
+A student must complete their degree within a specified period that does not exceed 150% of the published length of the program, demonstrate they are making progress toward the completion of their degree by successfully completing 67% percent of all attempted courses and maintain a cumulative 1.67 GPA for undergraduate students.
 Graduate students must meet GPA requirements consistent with graduation requirements.
 This regulation applies to each financial aid applicant, whether a previous recipient or not.

 The GPA and pace completion are affected by courses with incompletes, withdraws, repeated courses, failed and unsatisfactory grades.
 Credits counted in the maximum time are all attempted credits (even when not a financial aid recipient).
 Attempted credits include:

 - Earned credits – Passed (A through D-), Satisfactory (S)

 - Failures – Failed (F), Unsatisfactory (U)